NillionNetwork/nillion-docs/docs/python-client-reference.md

 Specifies the client should connect in dialer mode.

 In this mode the client only allows outgoing connections, so no need to listen or open a port.
-This mode prohibits this client from recieving results, as an output party, from the network.
+This mode prohibits this client from receiving results, as an output party, from the network.

 * **Return type:**